totoobi/toto/README.md

 # personal site

-this is a personal website i am currently developing i hoe to complete by the end of april
+this is a personal website i am currently developing i hope to complete by the end of the year